Wal-Mart suit over sex bias carries high stakes

 Passed over

 The case began nearly a decade ago with one woman, Stephanie Odle, who was upset to discover that the top manager at the Sam’s Club where she worked as an assistant store manager had been administering a promotion test to the three male assistant store managers but not to her.
+That came after Odle discovered that a male assistant manager at a previous Sam’s Club where she worked had been earning $23,000 more a year than she was.
+When she complained, she said, the district manager responded, “Stephanie, that assistant manager has a family and two children to support.”

 “I told him, ‘I’m a single mother, and I have a 6-month-old child to support,’ ” she recalled in an interview.